jassics/security-study-plan/application-security-study-plan.md

 ## Networking matters
 Once you are on track and now understands the heat, it's time to:
-1. Make some good LinkedIn contacts from application security domain.
+1. Make some good LinkedIn contacts from the application security domain.
 2. Find a mentor or follow someone who shares blogs, tutorials, talks on these topics.
 3. Make connections through various security conference online/offline
 4. Publish some good appsec articles, may be basic concepts, but you must publish.
 Choose medium.com or something of your choice.
 5. Join webinars, conferences, newsletters.
 6. Help someone who is still a beginner or struggling to understand appsec concepts.
 You will even learn better while guiding/helping others.

-By the time you cover all these checklists, you will be already on a way to have a good start in web security job role.
+By the time you cover all these checklists, you will be already on a way to have a good start in a web security job role.
 All the best!

 ## Whom to follow on twitter
 Why twitter?
-Because you will see lots of security professionals very active here and sharing cool stuffs often.
+Because you will see lots of security professionals very active here and sharing cool stuff often.
 1. [Jim Manico](https://twitter.com/manicode)
 2. [Gyan Chawdhary](https://twitter.com/gunnu)
 3. [Abhay Bhargav)](https://twitter.com/abhaybhargav)